Great Expectations: Year Two

 It's too soon to tell if you're raising the next Picasso, but your child’s early doodles will be priceless to you.
 During the second year, kids get more control over the small muscles in their hands and fingers.
 These fine-motor skills help toddlers scribble with crayons and eat with a spoon.

 Your child's imagination is coming to life.
 Between 18 and 24 months, a toddler's brain is ready to start playing make-believe.
-You may catch her "feeding" a teddy bear or talking into a toy phone.
-Enjoy her sense of magic.
+You may catch them "feeding" a teddy bear or talking into a toy phone.
+Enjoy their sense of magic.

 Talking, For Real